natmegsweden/meeg_course/tutorial_00_tips_for_writing_scripts.md

 ft_defaults
 ```

-If you have several variables with the same names, it might also be good to add
+If you have several variables with the same names, it might also be good to add the following before the above code, to clear all figures and variables from your workspace.
 ```matlab
 close all       % Close all open windows clear all       % Clear all variables from the workspace
 ````
-before the above code, to clear all figures and variables from your workspace.

 After this, we are ready to begin our script, and we will use the version of FieldTrip that we know we have at the given location.

 ## Run all analysis with one version of the software
 Toolboxes for data analysis gets updated regularly.
 FieldTrip, for example, is updated with a new version daily to keep the functionality up to date or to fix bugs in the code that users might have occurred.
 However, do not update FieldTrip daily!
 When you begin a project, make sure that all data is processed with the same version of the software that you use.
-If you need to update, which you sometimes need to do, make sure that your code is backwards compatible with the updated toolbox.
+If you need to update (which you sometimes need to do) make sure that your code is backwards compatible with the updated toolbox.
 If you need to update, better re-run everything.

 If you have many ongoing projects, it is useful to have several versions to make sure that you use the same versions for each project.